Triple linking and rational homology cobordism: Vanishing theorem

 \begin{proof} Our proof combines strategies seen in the proofs of the well-definedness of $\lambda_3$ and its vanishing on dual Lagrangians for $\lambda_2$ arising from embeddings in $S^4$ (Theorems 3.1 and 1.2, respectively, of \cite{FreedmanKrushkal}).

-Suppose the rational homology 3-sphere $M$ bounds a topological rational homology 4-ball $W$ with $H_2(W)=0$, let $L=\ker(H_1(M)\to H_1(W))$, and let $t\in\Z$ be some integer which annihilates $H_1(M)$.
+Suppose the rational homology 3-sphere $M$ bounds a topological rational homology 4-ball $W$ with $H_2(W)=0$, let $L=\ker(H_1(M)\to H_1(W))$, and let $t\in\Z$ be the integer annihilating $H_1(M)$ with respect to which we define $\lambda_3$.
 As where the first isomorphism follows from the Universal Coefficient Theorem and the second is Poincar\'{e} duality, the homology long exact sequence of the pair $(W,M)$ yields In particular, $H_1(M)\to H_1(W)$ is surjective with kernel $L\cong H_2(W,M)$.
 Thus, $t$ also annihilates $H_1(W)$.

 Let $[x],[y],[z]\in L$, represented by oriented embedded curves $x$, $y$, and $z$.
 By the classical result that $\lambda_2$ vanishes on $L$, the triple torsion linking $\lambda_3([x],[y],[z])$ is defined.
 We will associate to $x$, $y$, and $z$ closed oriented surfaces $X$, $Y$, and $Z$ mapped into $W$ and define a quantity $\langle X,Y,Z\rangle_\Q\in\Z$.
 We will then show that and that